In this tutorial, I will show you how to add a wig or hair to your Waldorf Doll!

 Here’s our special cleaning recipe that we use on everything from getting slime out of the carpet to cleaning up our Waldorf Dolls!
 We use this spray to spot clean our dolls.
 Rinse with a hot rag.

-Grab your FREE Waldorf Doll Head + Face Tutorial HERE!
+Grab your FREE Waldorf Doll Pattern HERE!

 If you have any questions, leave them below and I will do my best to answer them!